awsassets/Alias/readme.md

  * Renames "alias" assembly on disk.
  * For all assemblies, fixes the references to point to the new alias assebmlies.

+Both the assembly name and file name changes are currently hardcoded to add the suffix `_Alias`.
+This will be configurable in a future version.

 ## Installation